Tom Fletcher (Home and Away): Reception

 Robin Oliver of The Sydney Morning Herald thought Oakley and Downing played Tom and Pippa with "honest-to-goodness down-home charm".
 Oliver's colleague Morris Gleitzman observed that Tom and Pippa were "the sort of parents we'd all like to be" and thought the family were warm and cheerful.
 He called Tom "a remarkable bloke" for facing his 40th birthday, retrenchment and relocation to Summer Bay with confidence and only minor issues.
-Ruth Deller of television website Lowculture said "One of the nicest dad characters in soap, ever, has to be Tom Fletcher from Home and Away".
-The Soap Show called Tom the "first patriarch of Home and Away."
+Lawrie Masterson of TV Week branded Tom "a dadasaurus, and then some", and explained that the term was from a t-shirt he purchased that depicted a dinosaur father figure, with the word meaning "a warm, loving, parental creature with the patience of a saint."
+He also said Tom was a "genuine good guy", who was played "warmly and convincingly" by Oakley.